 According to the Washington Free Beacon, the Democratic Governors Association (DGA) and Governor Pritzker have poured over $12 million into ads targeting Irvin over the past five weeks.
 The ads go after Irvin’s record as a defense attorney while simultaneously attempting to prop up one of his Republican opponents, Darren Bailey, who Democrats rightly believe to be much less threatening to Pritzker’s incumbency.

 Irvin isn’t the first black person we’ve seen Democrats attack for the sin of being Republican.
 We’ve been seeing the phenomenon for ages and has recently become even more frequent.
-South Carolina Senator Tim Scott was despicably labeled as “Uncle Tim” last year for saying that our country isn’t racist; which it isn’t.
+South Carolina Senator Tim Scott was despicably labeled as “Uncle Tim” — a vile racist term employed often by the radical left — last year for saying that our country isn’t racist; which it isn’t.
 Democrats go after Virginia Lt.
 Governor Winsome Earle-Sears at every opportunity, most recently in the wake of the Uvalde shooting.
 And the left and their media are pulling out all the stops in trying to damage Georgia Senate candidate Herschel Walker.

 What the Democrats’ targeting of Richard Irvin illustrates, as has been the case for years, is that the Democratic Party doesn’t care about black folks, they care about power.
 They lecture America about black lives matter while simultaneously governing cities like Chicago where black folks are slaughtered on the streets and nothing is done.
 And when a black man like Richard Irvin rises from the housing projects and then has the gall to run for office as a Republican, Democrats take a bare-knuckled approach in attacking him.

 Let’s hope that not only does Richard Irvin win his primary election at the end of the month, but that he also destroys J.B.
 Pritzker in November.